Leah9/screengrab/README.md

 The generated pdf can be OCR'd using the following : ocrmypdf https://ocrmypdf.readthedocs.io/en/latest/index.html It is not a casual installation but it is very quick once it is working.

+## Compatability
+* Windows, works and is the primary development platform.
+* Linux / Ubuntu, testing in progress.
+* Mac, developers / testers needed.